tristandenyer/clone-section-of-form-ES6-or-jQuery/README.md

 ## Demos

-The ES6 demo can be viewed here: https://github.com/tristandenyer/clone-section-of-form-ES6-or-jQuery/blob/master/ES6-JavaScript/index.html (download repo and view).
+The ES6 demo can be [viewed here](https://github.com/tristandenyer/clone-section-of-form-ES6-or-jQuery/blob/master/ES6-JavaScript/demo.html) (download repo and view).

 ### Duplicate a whole section of a form